scheidan/CAIRS-Tutorial/README.md

 object that defines the integration domain in the x, y and time dimension.
 In this case only an integration along the x-dimension takes place.
 The position and the rotation of a sensor is defined later.
-Temporal integration can be given with the functions `Second`, `Minute`, and `Hour`.
+Temporal integration can be defined as `Second`, `Minute`, and `Hour`.
 For example a sensor that integrates 3 minutes over time and over an area of size 5x10 would be written as:
 ```Julia